 Stipend amount is based on scholar academic level (semester immediately preceding internship dates), number of participation weeks, and internship site.
 For site-specific stipend rates, please visit the site page (accessed from Locations menu).

 Does the program pay for my travel to/from the internship location and/or pay for room and board?

 For those interning at Eglin AFB or Kirtland AFB, no compensation for travel or room/board is provided.
 Interns at AMOS may be compensated depending on available funding for the program year.

 Does the AFRL Scholars Program help scholars to find roommates?

 If selected, scholars will have access to message boards through which they can communicate with other selected scholars to find suitable roommates.
 However, the program administration does not “match up” scholars.

 AFRL and USRA do not endorse or have any affiliation with any companies listed on this site.
-As a courtesy, housing suggestions are offered on the following pages of this website:
+As a courtesy, housing suggestions are offered on site-specific pages (accessed from Locations menu).